Last Updated on: 4th October 2023, 12:11 am

 Ja Morant, also known as Ja Raffe, boasts a staggering 44-inch vertical, which is extraordinary for his athleticism.

-Morant has been hunting for the title of the best young player in the basketball game, and some argue he’s well on his way.
+Morant has been competing for the title of best young basketball player, and some argue he’s well on his way.

 Few other players in NBA history have possessed Morant’s speed, agility, and leaping prowess.